Koffidanh/job-aid/README.md

   ## Installation

-  This program is a node.js application with a user friendly interface allowing for easy storage and recollection of data.<br> Please run ```$ npm I ```<br> to install all dependencies necessary <br> a .env file must be created and filled using this syntax ``` DEV_MYSQL=mysql://root:password@localhost:3306/job_aid_db ``` -note that password must be replaced with the password for the MySQL workbench on the local server.
+  This program is a node.js application with a user friendly interface allowing for easy storage and recollection of data.<br> Please run ```$ npm I ``` to install all dependencies necessary <br> an .env file must be created and filled using this syntax ``` DEV_MYSQL=mysql://root:password@localhost:3306/job_aid_db ``` -note that password must be replaced with the password for the MySQL workbench on the local server.

   ## Usage